Alabama Overtime Laws

 Seal claimed that the Board had a policy of requiring him and other employees to work more than 40 hours per week without proper overtime compensation.
 The Board presented three arguments in favor of a summary judgment.
 First, they argued that the statute of limitations had expired on Seals’ claim.
 Second, they claimed that Seals’ position was exempt from mandatory overtime under the FLSA.
 Lastly, the Board contended that Seals lacked evidence to determine the amount of overtime owed to him.

-The court determined that Seals could not prove that he worked unpaid overtime hours after January 2016 which was the cut-off date for the 3-year statute of limitations.
+The court determined that Seals could not prove that he worked unpaid overtime hours after January 2016, the cut-off date for the 3-year statute of limitations.
 Therefore, the court found Seals’ claims to be time-barred and did not address the other arguments presented by the Board.

 Ultimately, a summary judgment was granted in favor of the Board and the court dismissed this case with prejudice, meaning that Seals cannot pursue this claim again in the future.